deleteme/looper.js/README.md

 1. Use bookmarklet (see looper.js source) to load the script onto the target page.
 2. Create a heap profile under webkit tools 'Profile'.
-3. Create an instance of Looper `var looper = new Looper()` in the console.
-4. Register callbacks with the `add()` method.
-The callbacks should setup and teardown an action that should be clean.
+3. Using the browser's console, create a loop function, providing an array of functions to `looper`: `var loop = looper([setup, teardown])`
-5. `Record` activity in the webkit timeline.
+4. `Record` activity in the webkit timeline.
-6. `looper.start()`.
+5. Calling this function returns a Promise of the completion, which defaults to 27 runs.
+Run the function: `loop()`.
-7. Let Looper finish.
-A `done` callback is called.
+6. Let Looper finish.
-8. Stop recording in the webkit timeline.
+7. Stop recording in the webkit timeline.
-9. Create a second heap profile.
+8. Create a second heap profile.
-10. Compare the two heaps and evaluate memory growth in the timeline.
+9. Compare the two heaps and evaluate memory growth in the timeline.